 Anyone can pretty much instinctively sense if an interview is going well.
 But if in doubt, here are some keys to confirm this good impression:

-If the recruiter is open to communication and shows a real interest in your application, their chair will be positioned at the centre of the table with their body leaning forward towards you.
+If the recruiter is open to communication and shows a real interest in your application, their chair will be positioned at the center of the table with their body leaning forward towards you.

 If they blink, it’s a good sign.
-Blinking makes it possible to memorise a given piece of information, which shows that it’s being anchored in the present moment.
+Blinking makes it possible to memorize a given piece of information, which shows that it’s being anchored in the present moment.